alexandurrr/PokeMart-Dashboard/README.md

 ## Features

-- **Chatbot using gpt-4o:** Ash ketchum themed chatbot using the latest chat gpt version.
+- **Chatbot using gpt-4o (new):** Ash ketchum themed chatbot using the latest chat gpt version.
 Click the chat bubble icon on the bottom right to talk to him! :)
 - **Pages:**
   - Ecommerce Home Page
   - Orders Page